PDF Password Protection API - Complete Security Guide

 Step 3: Download and Test Your Secured PDF

-After rendering the document, you’ll receive a response like this:
+After the API processes your request, you’ll get a response like this:

 {